 Message broker vs event streaming

-Message brokers serve as intermediaries in the communication between the originator of a message (the publisher) and the intended recipient (the subscriber).
-The broker facilitates message delivery from publishers and manages their distribution to the relevant subscribers, to complete a business process.
+Brokers serve as intermediaries in the communication between the originator of a message (the publisher) and the intended recipient (the subscriber).
+The broker guarantees message delivery from publishers and manages their distribution to the relevant subscribers, to complete a business process.

 On the other hand, events contain information that represents a point-in-time fact or sequence of occurrences.
-They are descriptions of things that have happened, such as a user action, a change in a system's state, or the completion of a task that might be of interest to other systems or services.
-Event Streaming systems capture the relevant details, store and propagate them to other services or applications.
-They mainly work with the pub/ sub pattern where services subscribe to the events of interest and respond to them in a timely defined manner.
-Event Streaming platforms will manage data propagation and storage; they are accountable for transmitting and preserving information to other services or systems.
+They are descriptions of things that have happened, such as a user action, a change in a system’s state, or the completion of a task that might be of interest to other systems or services.
+Event propagation systems capture the relevant details, store and propagate them to other services or applications.
+They mainly work with the pub/sub pattern where services subscribe to the events of interest and respond to them in a timely defined manner.
+Event propagation platforms will manage data propagation and storage; they are accountable for transmitting and preserving information to other services or systems.

 Message broker vs service bus

 A message broker is highly centralized (but can be scaled with clustering).
-It receives messages from different sources and propagates them to the appropriate channel.
-Therefore in a distributed infrastructure, brokered messaging happens through this central system.
-A Service Bus is a highly decentralized system where services and applications interact directly over a shared set of communication interfaces.
+It receives messages from different sources and propagates them to the appropriate channel, employing asynchronous processing to manage the flow effectively.
+Therefore, in a distributed infrastructure, brokered messaging happens through this central system.
+On the other hand, a Service Bus is a highly decentralized system where services and applications interact directly over a shared set of communication interfaces.
 Service bus practice is common in Service Oriented Architecture (SOA) where direct and immediate communication between services is the main focus.

 Message brokers are often more scalable than message buses for handling increased loads.
-Their centralized routing logic makes it easier to add more instances, while service bus may need complex strategies like partitioning into multiple instances for scaling.
+Their centralized messaging logic makes it easier to add more instances, while the service bus may need complex strategies like partitioning into multiple instances for scaling.

 Examples of message brokers

-- NATS: NATS is an open-source cloud native messaging system written in Golang that implements the “fire and forget” messaging pattern.
+1. NATS is an open-source cloud-native broker written in Golang that implements the “fire and forget” pattern.
 NATS is widely used as a broker or service mesh in microservice-based platforms.

-- RabbitMQ: A widely used message broker that runs on top of the Erlang BEAM virtual machine to provide a robust, concurrent, and fault-tolerant messaging layer.
-Messages route to the exchange first rather than queues.
-It implements multiple protocols including AMQP, MQTT, and streams.
+2. RabbitMQ is widely used message broker that runs on top of the Erlang BEAM virtual machine to provide a robust, concurrent, and fault-tolerant messaging layer.
+Messages are sent to the exchange first rather than queues.
+It implements many messaging protocols including AMQP, MQTT, and streams.

 Message broker use cases